Rajatrealorg/MultiAssign/README.md

 # MultiAssign

-A Sample Kotlin Project with Android Architecture components (LiveData, ViewModel)
+A Sample Kotlin Project with Android Architecture components (LiveData, ViewModel) and a little taste of MVVM pattern.